47th District Court in Farmington Hills, Michigan

 What You Need to Know About Avoiding Jail and Convictions in the 47th District Court

 The judges in Farmington Hills have a reputation for being fair but stern.
-They will consider programs, such as 7411 for first-time drug offenses, the Domestic Violence Statute (MCL 769.4a), and Holmes Youthful Trainee Act (HYTA) for young offenders.
+They will consider programs, such as 7411 for first-time drug offenses, the Domestic Violence Statute (MCL 769.4a), and the Holmes Youthful Trainee Act (HYTA) for young offenders.
 This court also has a Sobriety Court Program designed to help people with substance abuse problems.
 Assuming a lawyer can persuade a 47th District Court judge to consider a remedial statute, such as the ones mentioned above, a defendant can avoid a conviction and jail, even when all hope seems lost.

 Probation Department for the 47th District Court in Farmington Hills

-Probation Violations
+47th District Court Probation Violations

 The Farmington Hills judges tend to be reasonable when sentencing a misdemeanor offender; however, they often impose stiff jail sentences for probation violations.
-Unfortunately, well-intentioned, honorable people make mistakes.
+Unfortunately, even well-intentioned and honorable people make mistakes.
 We are all human, after all.
 An order of probation can have several complicated, confusing terms and conditions.
 The slightest mistake or misunderstanding can result in incarceration.
 Working with a qualified, experienced defense lawyer is essential for anyone facing a probation violation in the 47th District Court.

 The Judges in Farmington Hills